by Kat Hunter, Snapple-ATC Racing

 back wheel.
 When I started riding my first tri bike – again, a gift master-minded by Jack – I got a fairly

-aggressive fit from Austin Tri-Cyclist, so I didn't know enough to request a more comfortable, slower
+Austin Tri-Cyclist, so I didn't know enough to request a more comfortable, slower

 position before I was used to the "right" one.
 TTs and duathlons were my first introduction to the world